wodby/docs/stacks/wordpress.md

 In case your WordPress website is huge it makes sense to import your database/files manually from the server.
 Follow these steps:

 1. Deploy your WordPress website from a git repository without upload database and files
-2. Once the app is deployed, go to `Stack > nginx-php` and copy SSH command
+2. Once the app is deployed, go to `Stack > SSH` and copy SSH command
-3. Connect the container by SSH and navigate to WordPress docroot (normally it's `/srv/app`)
+3. Connect the container by SSH and navigate to WordPress docroot (normally it's `/var/www/html`)
 4. Copy your database archive here using wget or scp, unpack the archive
 5. Import unpacked database dump using `wp dm import my-db-dump.sql`
-6. Now let's import your files, cd to `/srv/files`
+6. Now let's import your files, cd to `/mnt/files`
-7. Copy your files archive here using wget or scp and unpack the archive
+7. Copy your files archive here using `wget` or `scp` and unpack the archive
 8. That's it!
 Clear app cache from the dashboard and don't forget to remove archives and extracted db dump